lucifer1708/webp-wallpapers-git/README.md

 ```bash
 $ ./run.sh <your file extension without dot.> E.g.: ./run.sh png
 ```
+> Kindly install ```libwebp``` for working with/using .webp format.
+> If you are not using any WM then you can convert all these files into .png or something you want.

 - Now you need to implement a for loop in your shell and all done.
 ## Happy Hacking.